-- Applicants must have a close tie to the Church, such as being in a part-member family or actively investigating the Church.
+- Applicants must have a close tie to the Church, such as being in a part-member family or learning about the Church.

 - Applicants must meet all other PathwayConnect admission requirements (see 2.2 Admissions Requirements).

 - Each site should not exceed 20 percent non-member enrollment.

 - In the future, students who are not Church members will pay 25 percent more tuition.
 (In the meantime, non-member students who begin PathwayConnect will pay the standard tuition rate.)

 Applicants with certain types of criminal history may be excluded from participating in PathwayConnect.
 Crimes that are violent and/or sexual in nature may require the submission of formal court documentation indicating that all conditions of city, county, state, federal, or international legal requirements and court obligations have been completed.